sp4wn-owner/robot-min/README.md

-# The purpose of this repository is to return the minified js file for the Robot-UI
+# The purpose of this repository is to return the minified version of Robot-UI